apereo/cas/docs/cas-server-documentation/password_management/Password-Management.md

 with [Google reCAPTCHA](https://developers.google.com/recaptcha).
 This requires the presence of reCAPTCHA settings for the basic integration and instructing the password management flow to turn on and verify requests via reCAPTCHA.

+## Forgot Username

+CAS provides the ability to retrieve a forgotten username.
+This behavior is tightly integrated with the password management functionality where each account storage service is allowed to retrieve the user record using a supplied identifier from the user (typically an email address) and supply the username via email notifications, etc.

+{% include casproperties.html properties="cas.authn.pm.forgot-username" %}

 ## Password History